Ardesco/credit-card-generator/README.md

 - Mastercard
 - American Express.

-To just generate cards go to [https://ardesco.keybase.pub/ccgenerator/](https://ardesco.keybase.pub/ccgenerator/)
+To just generate cards go to [https://ccgenerator.alwaysdata.net/](https://ccgenerator.alwaysdata.net/)

 ## Development

 For local development you will need to run this codebase in a server because it uses ES6 modules.
-To make it easy to run locally there is a go webserver included, just run the following:
+To make it easy to run locally, there is a go webserver included, just run the following:

 ```golang
 go run main.go